Placement Testing General Information

 WHAT SUBJECT AREAS REQUIRE PLACEMENT?

-Kent State University currently requires students to demonstrate their knowledge and skills in English (Writing), Mathematics, Foreign Language, Chemistry, and Reading (Regional Campus students).
-Students can demonstrate their knowledge and skills through scores on ACT, SAT, and/or specialized placement assessments.
+Kent State University currently requires students to demonstrate their knowledge and skills in English (Writing), Mathematics, Foreign Language, and Reading (Regional Campus students).
+Students can demonstrate their knowledge and skills through scores on ACT, SAT, high school GPA and/or specialized placement assessments.
 The chart below outlines the specific placement method required for each subject.
-Students without ACT or SAT scores will be asked to complete an alternative assessment.
+Students without a high school GPA or ACT/ SAT scores will be asked to complete an alternative assessment.

 |Subject Area||Placement Method|